 Frequently asked questions

-The benzyl-alcohol content is stated explicitly on the product label and the release packet, alongside sterility and endotoxin data, so a lab can confirm preservative compatibility for its peptide before use.
-Where a peptide is benzyl-alcohol-incompatible, the preservative-free SWFI diluent is the documented alternative.
+The benzyl-alcohol concentration is stated explicitly on the product label and the release packet, alongside sterility and endotoxin data, so a lab can check preservative compatibility against its specific peptide before the vial is opened.
+This matters because some short peptides interact with benzyl alcohol, and for those the documented preservative-free Sterile Water for Injection is the alternative diluent.
+The recommended diluent for a given reference standard is noted on that standard's own COA, so the pairing is traceable rather than assumed.

 Related peptides